grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 # On-Behalf-Of Authorization

-**note***: The feature is in beta, which means changes to the API and the user experience might occur.
+**Note***: The feature is in beta, which means changes to the API and the user experience might occur.

-⚠️ Only compatible with Grafana 8.3.4 or later above.
+⚠️ Only compatible with Grafana 8.3.4 or above.

-The feature can be enabled with the checkbox from the plugin configuration screen.
+You can enable this feature by selecting the checkbox in the plugin configuration screen.
-When provisioning, you also need to set `oauthPassThru` to `true`, such as the following example has done.
+When provisioning, set the `oauthPassThru` property to `true` as shown in the following example.

 ```yaml
 apiVersion: 1